1m5/1m5-core/README.md

 APIs for developers to embed in their products making uptake slow for many applications.

 A third tool on the horizon is one that completely circumvents ISPs by not using them.
-They're called direct wireless mesh networks and they can communicate directly phone-to-phone using technologies such as WiFi Direct.
+They're called direct wireless mesh networks and they can communicate directly device-to-device using technologies such as WiFi Direct.
 Firechat is an example used during the 2014 Hong Kong protests after the Chinese government threatened to shutdown the internet in that area.
 New mesh solutions are popping up including RightMesh that seek to improve on earlier designs.
 But the technology is still in its infancy and needs to be pulled into ever day applications more easily once they've matured.